FSou1/QuickReply/README.md

 # QuickReply

-🌟 The main purpose of this extension is to make answers to frequently asked questions faster.
+🌟 [QuickReply](https://chrome.google.com/webstore/detail/quickreply/enngmhjfhandgjeccahinpmjfmllklki) allows you to reply to frequently asked questions faster.

 * Sometimes you might need to reply to a lot of people;
 * And you don't always have time to personalize the answers;
 * Or your answers are not always perfectly polite (but it's not that hard, is it?).

-✔️ I hope this extension will allow you to solve these issues once and for all.
+✔️ This extension will help you to solve these issues once and for all.

 ## Want to contribute?